JoelHKV/ConceptGenerator/readme.md

 This step involves the evaluation of the concepts created earlier.
 Here we just give instructions for executing the script and understanding the output data.
-For the overall philosophy, experimentation and statistical analyses related to this step, refer this section
+Refer [ChatGPT for Evaluating Entities] for the overall philosophy, experimentation and statistical analyses.

 To execute this step, set ```mode='create_evaluation_ratings'``` in ```ConceptGenerator.py ```.
 To define an evaluation dimension,